 Incorporation of materials into HER records

 HER managers should be aware of copyright restrictions when incorporating materials into HER records.
 Copying sections of archaeological reports or journals into HER records without permission not only risks copyright infringement, but would also prevent the HER passing on the records to third parties.
 Citing the author is no substitute for obtaining proper copyright permission, nor should copyright be assumed to have lapsed if the publisher is no longer in business.
+An individual quote from a work in copyright should be up to a maximum of 50 words long and multiple quotes from the same source must not total more than 300 words.
+Referencing is important and all quotes must be properly cited.
+The quote must also be material which is in the public domain and extend no further than that required to fulfil the purpose of the HER record.
 The Book Trust provides a useful guide for tracking down copyright holders. (http://www.booktrust.org.uk/about/faqs.php)

 Many HERs use commercial software as their main HER database, most frequently HBSMR supplied by exeGesIS SDM Ltd. Increasingly, HERs need to manipulate tables within their database in order to supply information to users in an appropriate form.
 Similarly, many HERs are creating websites to disseminate data in web-databases that may, in some cases, be derived strongly from their main HER database.
 This raises the issue of whether by manipulating and adapting their databases, HERs may be infringing database right.
 In most cases this will not be so, as extracting data from databases for conversion into a new format is usually permissible, but the issue does reflect the complexities of copyright and database right.
 HERs are advised to take appropriate advice from their license issuers before commencing, or declining to commence, substantial work on their databases.